Progne subis

 For

-some people acquiring martins can be very easy, while for others, very
+some people acquiring martins can be very easy, while for others, it's very

 exasperating.
 For those that are interested, the following overview is intended

-to help educate potentially new landlords with what it
+to help educate potentially new, as well as experienced landlords with what it

 takes to attract, keep, protect and properly care for a colony of purple